The Red List of Trains in Japan

 Current Operations & Future Prospects

-Echigo Tokimeki Railway uses ten E127-0 units between Myoko-Kogen and Naoetsu as well as through-services towards Nagaoka on JR Shin-etsu Main Line.
+Echigo Tokimeki Railway uses ten E127-0 units between Myoko-Kogen and Naoetsu as well as through-services towards Nagaoka on the JR Shin-etsu Main Line.

 Photos